vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
-> 1. "You miss 100% of the shots you don’t take." - Wayne Gretzky
 > 1. "Dream big and dare to fail." - Norman Vaughan

 Certainly!
 I'll review the previous themes, remove duplicates, and add more categories and quotes.
 Here's the updated list with additional categories and quotes: